encolajs/encolajs-validator/docs/guide/index.md

 ## Basic Usage

-Here's a simple example of how to use Encolajs Validator:
+Here's a simple example of how to use EncolaJS Validator:

 ```javascript
 import { createValidator } from '@encolajs/validator'